grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

  new ProductName("super laptop X112");
  ```

  but note that in our example, we have a single, simple factory method.
-The game changes when we need to support an additional way of creating a product name.
-Let's assume that in above example of "super laptop X112", the "super laptop" is a model and "X112" is a specific configuration (since the same models are often sold in several different configurations, with more or less RAM, different operating systems etc.) and we find it comfortable to pass these two pieces of information as separate arguments in some places (e.g. because we obtain the from different sources) and let the `ProductName` combine them.
+The benefit would be more visible when we would need to support an additional way of creating a product name.
+Let's assume that in above example of "super laptop X112", the "super laptop" is a model and "X112" is a specific configuration (since the same laptop models are often sold in several different configurations, with more or less RAM, different operating systems etc.) and we find it comfortable to pass these two pieces of information as separate arguments in some places (e.g. because we may obtain them from different sources) and let the `ProductName` combine them.
 If we used a constructor for that, we would write:

  ```csharp
  // assume model is "super laptop"